BPerezLamarque/ELEFANT/README.md

 # Running ELEFANT:

-First, you can set your working directory and **load the required packages and functions**.
+First, set your working directory and **load the required packages and functions**.
-ELEFANT has been successfully tested on Linux and MacOS using R versions >4.2.
+ELEFANT has been successfully tested on Linux and macOS using R versions ≥ 4.2.
-The running time of ELEFANT will depend on the size of the datasets (it can take from a few minutes to several hours).
-To save time, the computation of the global metrics of the ancestral networks (the longest part) can be skipped.
+The running time of ELEFANT depends on the size of the dataset and can range from a few minutes to several hours.
+To reduce computation time, the calculation of global metrics for ancestral networks (the most computationally intensive step) can be skipped.

 ```r